Can Omega-3s Improve Your Workout?

 Another way to increase intake is with omega 3 supplementation.
 This is helpful for clients who struggle to get them in their diet.
 The best-known supplement for this purpose is a fish oil supplement.

 These types of products may be also be labeled as krill oil or cod liver oil.
 Fish oil supplementation typically supplies 180 mg EPA and 120 mg DHA according to the ODS.

 For best results, omega-3 should be taken on a daily basis.
 One study found that exercise-induced inflammation decreased by 15 percent.
 This was after 14 days of taking omega-3 supplementation.

 The National Institutes of Health adds that fish oil supplements may not be safe for everyone.
 If clients are taking blood clotting medications, they should check with their healthcare provider first.
 Fish oil might also be unsafe for clients who are allergic to fish or shellfish.

-If you’re interested in learning more about how food and supplements impact health, the ISSA offers a Sports Nutrition Certification.
+If you’re interested in learning more about how food and supplements impact health, the ISSA offers a Nutritionist Certification.
 This course teaches you how certain nutrients impact performance.
 You will also learn how to create custom diets to better help clients reach their goals.
 This begins with assessing their body composition to calculate their energy needs.

 ISSA's Nutritionist course is the most comprehensive approach to unlocking the secrets behind why clients eat the way they do, and the systematic approach to drive lifestyle change.
 You can be the ultimate authority others turn to as the one-stop-shop for fitness and nutrition needs.